avidesai/stock-market-prediction/README.md

 The *payout factor* is a number that scales with the total NMR staked across all models by all users in the tournament.
 The higher the total NMR staked, the lower the payout factor.

 Payouts are made at the resolution of each round.
-You can choose whether you want your payouts to compound into your stake or get paid out to your wallet every round.
+You can choose whether you want your payouts to compound into your stake or get paid out to your wallet every roundi.